-- 11. As recommended during the Vilm meeting of the Advisory Working Group, UNEP-World Conservation Monitoring Centre (UNEP-WCMC) undertook a test of its proposed analysis methodology for the selection of species and reported on the results to the Shepherdstown meeting of the Advisory Working Group.
+- 11. As recommended during the Vilm meeting of the Advisory Working Group, UNEP-WCMC undertook a test of its proposed analysis methodology for the selection of species and reported on the results to the Shepherdstown meeting of the Advisory Working Group.
 During their discussion of the UNEP-WCMC report, the Advisory Working Group determined that the summary output as well as the results of an extended analysis would be useful in guiding the selection of species/country combinations for review.
 The Advisory Working Group also outlined additional contextual information that should accompany the UNEP-WCMC outputs to assist the Scientific Committees in their decision-making.
 This guidance was reflected in the proposed revisions to Resolution Conf.
 12.8 (Rev. CoP13) on Review of Significant Trade in specimens of Appendix-II species (Annex 3 of this report). - 12.
 The Advisory Working Group further recommended the analysis and outputs requested from UNEP-WCMC include only specimens from wild, ranched, unknown and blank (unreported) sources.
-The Advisory Working Group considered the concerns regarding captive-bred specimens that do not meet the definition of captive-bred under Resolution Conf.
-10.16 (Rev.) (source code F), but felt that any evaluation of trade in captive-bred specimens (including those of source code F) should be discussed as part of the mandate for the working group under Decision 16.64.
+The Advisory Working Group considered the concerns regarding captive bred specimens that do not meet the definition of captive bred under Resolution Conf.
+10.16 (Rev.) (source code F) but felt that any evaluation of trade in captive bred specimens (including those of source code F) should be discussed as part of the mandate for the working group under Decision 16.64.
 Similarly, the Advisory Working Group noted concerns regarding possible detrimental trade in artificially propagated (source code A) plants and noted the Plants Committee may wish to consider concerns regarding this trade.

-Regarding the initial letter to range States
+Regarding the initial letter to range States:

 - 13. The Advisory Working Group discussed the importance of having timely detailed information from range States early in the process and discussed improvements to the initial letter to selected range States to facilitate receiving this information.
-The Advisory Working Group thus proposed that the initial letter sent by the CITES Secretariat to the selected range States should contain the following information (see Annex 1 of this report): - a clear and simple explanation of the Review of Significant Trade process;
+The Advisory Working Group thus proposed that the initial letter sent by the CITES Secretariat to the selected range States should contain the following information (see Annex 1 of this report): - a clear and simple explanation of the Review of Significant Trade process

-- detailed information on why the species/range State was selected; - the consequences of not responding to the request for information; and - simple guidance on how to respond - an indication that the responses will be made publicly available - 14.
-In addition, the Advisory Working Group proposes that the annexes to the initial letter to range States can include: relevant trade data; links to relevant resolutions; a user-friendly guide to the Review of Significant Trade process (once developed, see proposed Decision 17.XB in paragraph 27 of this document); and, as appropriate, information provided by the range State during previous reviews (see Annex 2 of this report). - 15.
-The Advisory Working Group thus recommends that the Animals and Plants Committees endorse the advice to the Secretariat found in Annex 1 and Annex 2 of this report.
+- detailed information on why the species/range State was selected - the consequences of not responding to the request for information - simple guidance on how to respond - an indication that the responses will be made publicly available - 14.
+In addition, the Advisory Working Group proposes that the annexes to the initial letter to range States can include: relevant trade data; links to relevant resolutions; a user-friendly guide to the Review of Significant Trade process (once developed, see Annex 5 of this report); and, as appropriate, information provided by the range State during previous reviews (see Annex 2 of this report).